remotemcu/remcu_examples/STM32F103RCT6/README.md

 ### Prerequirements
  * A board with the STM32F103 high-density device.
 There are demonstration on [Port103R](https://www.google.com/search?q=port103r) board.
  * A debugger like st-link or jlink
  * Debug server.
-It can be an OpenOCD(**We recommend this [prebuild package](https://github.com/ilg-archived/openocd/releases/tag/v0.10.0-12-20190422)**) or st-link GDB server from [Atollic TrueStudio](https://atollic.com/truestudio/) or [Jlink GDB server](https://www.segger.com/products/debug-probes/j-link/tools/j-link-gdb-server/about-j-link-gdb-server/) (if you use jlink instead of st-link)
+It can be an OpenOCD(**We recommend this [prebuild package](https://github.com/ilg-archived/openocd/releases/tag/v0.10.0-12-20190422)**)
+>Other OpenOCD versions can have an incompatibility with this REMCU Library version.
+For instance, [v0.10.0-13](https://github.com/xpack-dev-tools/openocd-xpack/releases/tag/v0.10.0-13) version has another TCL server API and you can not use remcu_connect2OpenOCD function in REMCU Library for connecting to OpenOCD TCL server(default 6666 port).
+Only remcu_connect2GDB function for connecting OpenOCD GDB server (default 3333 port). or st-link GDB server from [Atollic TrueStudio](https://atollic.com/truestudio/) or [Jlink GDB server](https://www.segger.com/products/debug-probes/j-link/tools/j-link-gdb-server/about-j-link-gdb-server/) (if you use jlink instead of st-link)
  * [Anaconda Distribution](https://www.anaconda.com/distribution/), ***we recommend Python 2 version***

 ### Prepare